na-na-hi/renget/archive/tmd2many_abilities.md

 **Zero to Hero** | The User is changed into Hero Form after 2 turns.
 In Hero Form, the User's Attack is increased by 3, and Special Attack is increased by 1.

 ## %#e69d31%IQ%% %#be6e39%Skills%%
 !!! warning Every Pokémon has access to IQ Skills.
 Only as many IQ Skills as there is IP remaining can be slotted into the active slots at a time, however, a Character may collect as many skills as they can afford.
+These Skills lose all effect when not active.
 Tier | Roll | Name | Description | IQ Required | IP Cost
 :----: | :----: | ------ | ------ | ------ | ------
 0 | ɴ/ᴀ | Amneplasticity | The User receives an Egg Move or TM of their choice with ≤8BP.
 May pull from future evolution paths if needed.
 Granted from Amnesia. | ɴ/ᴀ | 0 IP